snu-dbs/prevision/slab-benchmark/prevision/README.md

 # Data Generator for PreVision

 Before getting started, we are willing to say thanks to reproduce this work!
-Since the paper involves seven systems with huge volumes of datasets, you might need at least several terabytes of free disk space and are required to have several hours to generate datasets.
+Since the paper involves seven systems with huge volumes of datasets, you might need at least several terabytes of free disk space and are required to have several dozen hours to generate datasets.
 We tried to use a service providing transferring data anonymously for your convenience, but we could not find any services satisfying that.
 Instead, we eagerly wrote up this documentation for you to generate datasets as easiest as possible.